Western Migrations logo

 • Makeda Hanson, Wildlife Migration Initiative Coordinator, [email protected]

-Washington: Partners in Washington include the Washington Fish and Wildlife (WDFW), who have been involved since Volume 2 of the USGS report series.
+Washington: Partners in Washington include the Washington Department of Fish and Wildlife (WDFW), who have been involved since Volume 2 of the USGS report series.

 • Brendan Oates, Ungulate Specialist, [email protected]

-Wyoming: Partners in Wyoming are diverse and include the Wyoming Game and Fish (WGFD), the Corporative Research Unit and other departments at the University of Wyoming, partners and members of the Tribal community, and West Inc. Matt Kauffman, who initiated the CMT for USGS, leads the Corporative Research Unit at the University of Wyoming in Laramie.
+Wyoming: Partners in Wyoming are diverse and include the Wyoming Game and Fish Department (WGFD), the USGS Wyoming Cooperative Fish and Wildlife Research Unit (WCFWRU) and other departments at the University of Wyoming, partners working on the Wind River Indian Reservation, and WEST Inc., a private consulting firm.
+In addition to mapping migrations within Wyoming, the WCFWRU is the administrative lead for the national migration mapping effort.

 • Andrew Jakes, Sr. Research Scientist, [email protected]